Limiting Mailbox and User Access with Application Permissions using RBAC

 Replace <ApplicationId> and <ObjectId> with values from your Riva Azure Enterprise Application.

-5. Assign the Application Role with Scope
+5. Assign the Application Role with EWS permission

 New-ManagementRoleAssignment -Name "RBAC RivaSync" -Role "Application EWS.AccessAsApp" -App <ApplicationId> -CustomResourceScope "RivaSyncScope"